Pylons/pyramid/docs/narr/project.rst

 tests to use :app:`Pyramid`, this file is simply provided as convenience and example.

-See :ref:`unittesting_chapter` for more information about writing :app:`Pyramid` unit tests.
+See :ref:`testing_chapter` for more information about writing :app:`Pyramid` unit tests.

 Modifying Package Structure
 ----------------------------